chenjanet/chenjanet/README.md

 ## hello world! i'm janet. 👋

 ### right now, i'm...
-📚 studying software engineering at the university of waterloo <br/>
+📚 finishing up my degree in software engineering at the university of waterloo <br/>
-🔭 building an interactive cloudgazing art installation for my fourth-year capstone design project <br/>
+🔭 building the se25 class profile (coming later this summer!) <br/>
 🧶 learning how to crochet <br/>

 ### let's connect!